imapp-pl/gas-cost-estimator/docs/report_stage_v_bls.md

 ### Marginal course

-The marginal course uses a set of programs that differs with the number of examined operations and estimates the computation time of operations based on statistic methods as the result.
-The examination is performed thoroughly but no other dependencies are considered, in particular arguments are fixed.
+The marginal course uses a set of programs that differs with the number of examined operations and estimates the computation time of operations based on statistical methods as the result.
+The examination is performed thoroughly but no other dependencies are considered, in particular, arguments are fixed.

-In all cases a strong regression is obtained with a low relative standard deviation - BLS12\_G1MSM\_K0 and BLS12\_G2MSM\_K0 are special and discussed separately.
+In all cases, a strong regression is obtained with a low relative standard deviation - BLS12\_G1MSM\_K0 and BLS12\_G2MSM\_K0 are special and discussed separately.
 That means that the estimated computational times of operations are very reliable.
 Below is an example of analysed results with a strong regression line, see the marginal reports for further details.

 <img src="./report_stage_v_assets/evmone_g2add_marginal.png" width="600" alt="EVMONE G2ADD MARGINAL">

 The operations BLS12_G1MSM, BLS12_G2MSM and BLS12_PAIRING_CHECK depend on input size, expressed by the argument k.
 In all cases the argument is set to k=2 as it includes both multiplication and addition.
-For BLS12_G1MSM, BLS12_G2MSM examinations with k=1 and k=0 are provided also but for further analysis the case k=2 is selected.
+For BLS12_G1MSM, BLS12_G2MSM examinations with k=1 and k=0 are also provided but for further analysis the case k=2 is selected.

 For the operations BLS12_G1MSM, BLS12_G2MSM the case k=1 is provided to compare the cases with and without addition.
 See the MSM section below for further investigation.

 The case k=0 is provided to investigate a potential attack vector.
 The formula for the gas cost states clearly that such precompile invocation costs zero gas.
 The standard states (citation) "Also, the case when k = 0 is safe: CALL or STATICCALL cost is non-zero, and the case with formal zero gas cost is already used in Blake2f precompile".
-The CALL or STATICCALL cost 100 gas.
+The CALL or STATICCALL costs 100 gas.
 But EIP-7904 proposes a significant drop of the cost to 5 so the network security assumptions may change.
-The tables below summarize the results for k=0 in two views: relatively to k=1 and k=2 cases, and expressed as gas having cases k=1 and k=2 as the base.
+The tables below summarize the results for k=0 in two views: relative to k=1 and k=2 cases, and expressed as gas having cases k=1 and k=2 as the base.

 | EVM BLS12_G1MSM | K0/K1 % | K0/K2 % | K0/K1 gas | K0/K2 gas |
 |-----------------|---------|---------|-----------|-----------|